Protection of personal data (GDPR)

 What are personal data

 Personal data are data that identify people.
 These data can only be used in certain situations.
-These data include:
+Personal data include:

 What is processing of personal data?